PeeteKeesel/gnn-for-drug-response-prediction/README.md

 ## :eyes: Questions <a name="questions"/>

+- [ ] How to use the given RMSE in the drug-response matrix?
+- [ ] How can I improve performance of cell-GNN models?
+More genes (but runtime too low then)?
-- [ ] Why is cell-line graph approach overfitting a lot and not really improving in epochs?
+- [x] Why is cell-line graph approach overfitting a lot?